The Bar-Steward Sons of Val Doonican discography: Rugh & Ryf

 Released in 2022, by the line-up of Scott Doonican, Björn Doonicansson and Alan Doonican #2, the cover artwork is a pastiche of Liege & Lief by Fairport Convention.
 The remaining members of Fairport Convention's Liege & Lief line-up approved of the band's parody.
 Liege & Lief is Middle English for 'Loyal & Ready'.
 'Rugh & Ryf' is Middle English for 'Rough & Ready'.

 The album was crowd-funded by fans who received their physical copies a month earlier than the launch date of 29 May 2022 with strict instructions on the mailers they were not to be opened until 1 May.

 The band held a Listening Party for those who had pre-ordered the album on 1 May, only for fans to realise that the opening line of the opening track is "Bank Holiday, the 1st of May, is the best one of the year".

-Live albums & Solo/Duo albums
+Evolver

+Released in 2025 by the Mk.IV line-up of Scott Doonican, Alan Doonican #2, Mo-Jo Doonican, Dave Doonican and Rt.
+Rev. Jeremiah Rickenbacker Doonican III, the album cover is a pastiche of Revolver by The Beatles.
+On its release on 20 September 2025, At The Barrier's review of the new release stated that, "Evolver is a brilliant record for this freshly tank-topped era of The Bar-Steward Sons.
+The evolution is less than gentle as the new line-up delivers a great set of new songs in impeccable fashion, moving the band forward."
+The album was launched with an online listening party via the band's YouTube page, which featured the band playing the entire album via 14 performance videos and a series of interviews with puppet character Gloria McGlumpher, voiced by Scott's partner, Amanda White.